 - The Enigmatic Case of the Oddly Persistent Mystery Writer: Roger Ebert's take on HSK (Chicago Sun-Times, Feb.
 12, 2010)

 - La décima víctima: Jose Luis Forte's blog and radio show introduces Keeler.
 In Spanish.

-- Madness in His Method: an introduction to Keeler by Leonard Pierce, from High Hat.
+- Madness in His Method: an introduction to Keeler by Leonard Pierce.

 - A prolific, erratic, idiosyncratic world-builder: James Sallis reports on Keeler for the Boston Globe.

 - Web Pages: an article by Village Voice writer Ed Park explores Keeler's compositional techniques.

 - Only Connect: an interview with Ed Park by Rachel Aviv digs deeper into Keeler and contemporary literature.

 - Bad Writers Never Had it so Good: an article from the Wall Street Journal, of all places, about HSK and Ramble House.
 (But Keeler isn't really a bad writer, of course.)

 - Wikipedia article on Keeler

 - John Norris on The Skull of the Waltzing Clown